-In Colorado, CRS 42-2-202 defines a habitual traffic offender (hto).
-You can become a habitual traffic offender in two ways:
+In Colorado, CRS 42-2-202 defines a habitual traffic offender (HTO).
+You can become an HTO in two ways:

 - By having too many convictions of major traffic offenses, and

-- By being assessed too many driving points.
+- By being assessed too many DMV points.

-Once you become a habitual traffic offender, your license will be revoked.
+Once you become an HTO, your license will be revoked.

 1.1.
 Becoming a habitual traffic offender through traffic convictions

-One way you can become a habitual traffic offender is by having too many serious driving convictions.
-You need to have three or more convictions in the last seven-year period for:
+One way you can become an HTO is by having too many serious traffic convictions.
+You need to have three or more convictions in the last seven-year period for the following offenses:

 - Driving under the influence (DUI) of alcohol or drugs,